nickzeppos/issue-area-scores/report.md

 Policy areas are coded "by legislative analysts in the Congressional Research Service upon the release of official text by the Government Publishing Office."
-There is often a short delay between publication of bill text and when a bill receives a policy area code from CRS, though this likely wouldn't present problems for
-Lawmakers.
-The policy area associated with a bill can also change within a Congress, as a consequence of the legislative process:
+There is often a short delay between publication of bill text and when a bill receives a policy area code from CRS.
+The policy area associated with a bill can also change within a Congress, depending on changes it undergoes in the legislative process:

 > "In some cases, the character of a measure may
 > change drastically in the course of the legislative process (as when a bill is substantially amended and expanded after